 A flowchart illustrating the diagnostic process for traffic loss.
 The starting point is "Traffic Drop Detected."
 Arrows branch out to "Check Technical Health," "Check Seasonality," "Check Algorithm Updates," and "Check AI Overviews."
 The final box leads to "Identify Specific Strategy."

-To confirm if you are suffering from AI Overviews traffic loss, you need to get granular.
-You cannot look at your site-wide traffic and make a determination.
+To confirm you are suffering from AI Overviews traffic loss, you need to get granular.
+You cannot look at site-wide traffic and draw conclusions.
 You have to look at specific keywords and specific pages.

 Checking Your Keywords

-The first step is to see if the keywords driving your traffic actually trigger an AI Overview.
-Since we are in 2026, AI Overviews are widespread, but they don’t appear for every single query.
+The first step is to see whether the keywords driving your traffic actually trigger an AI Overview.
+AI Overviews are now widespread, but they do not appear for every query.

 1. Manual Verification: Take your top 20 to 50 traffic-driving keywords.
 Open a private or incognito browser window and search for them.
-Do you see the AI summary at the top?
-Note that these results can be personalized, so what you see might differ slightly from what your audience sees, but it gives you a good baseline.
+Note whether you see a large AI-generated summary at the top.
+Note that results can be personalised, so this gives a directional baseline rather than a definitive answer.

-If you find that your top traffic keywords now have massive AI summaries dominating the top of the page, you have found a strong correlation.
+If you find that your top traffic keywords now have substantial AI summaries dominating the page, you have established a strong correlation between AI Overviews and your traffic decline.

 Timing Your Traffic Drop

-Next, look at your historical data.
-You need to pinpoint exactly when the traffic started to slide.
+Next, look at historical data.
+Pinpoint exactly when the traffic started to slide.

-• Sudden Drop: If your traffic fell off a cliff on a specific week, check if that week coincided with a known expansion of AI features or a general algorithm update.
+• Sudden Drop: A cliff-edge decline on a specific week suggests it coincided with a known AI feature expansion or a core algorithm update.
+Cross-reference with Google's publicly confirmed update dates.

-• Gradual Decline: A slow bleed of traffic over six to twelve months is more indicative of a shift in user behavior or a gradual loss of ranking position, rather than a sudden penalty or feature change.
+• Gradual Decline: A slow bleed of traffic over six to twelve months is more indicative of a shift in user behaviour or a gradual ranking erosion, rather than a sudden penalty.
+This pattern is common among informational sites that dominated pre-2024 but built their strategy around top-of-funnel definition content.

 Step 2: Understanding the "Push Down" Effect

-This is the “Push Down” effect.
-Even if you hold the number one organic ranking position, visually, you might be in the middle of the page on a desktop screen, or completely off the first screen on a mobile device.
+This is the "Push Down" effect.
+Even if you hold the top organic position, you may be visually in the middle of the page on a desktop, or entirely off the first screen on a phone.

 The Mobile vs. Desktop Dynamic

 The impact is most severe on mobile.
-On a smartphone, an expanded AI Overview can take up the entire viewport.
-This means a user has to actively scroll past the AI answer to see even the first organic result.
+On a smartphone, an expanded AI Overview can consume the entire viewport.
+A user must actively scroll past the AI answer to see the first organic result.

 An illustration depicting a split screen comparison of a search result page on mobile versus desktop.
 The desktop side shows the AI Overview taking up the top third, with organic results visible below.
 The mobile side shows the AI Overview occupying the entire screen, requiring a scroll action to see organic listings.